omgnetwork/dev-portal/docs/blockchain-design.md

 The root chain contract secures the child chain:

 * Holds funds deposited by other addresses (users)
-* Tracks ChildChain block hashes submitted that account for the funds being moved on the ChildChain
+* Tracks child chain block hashes submitted that account for the funds being moved on the child chain
 * Manages secure exiting of funds, including exits of in-flight transactions

 ### Child chain server
 The child chain server creates and submits blocks:

 * Collects valid transactions that move funds on the child chain
-* Submits ChildChain block hashes to the RootChain contract
+* Submits child chain block hashes to the root chain contract
-* Publishes contents of ChildChain blocks
+* Publishes contents of child chain blocks

 ### Watcher
 Validates the child chain, ensuring the child chain consensus mechanism is working properly: